hramos/ReactNativeClass/README.md

 Here we can see that our component is rendering a `View` component that contains three `Text` components.

 A `View` is a built-in React Native component that works much like a `div` in the web.
-It maps to a `UIView` on iOS, or `android.view` on Android.
+It maps to a `UIView` on iOS or `android.view` on Android.
 The `View` component will serve as a building block for most of your React Native components.

 A `View` can be styled.
 In the example above, we are using a style that has been defined at the bottom of our `App.js` file using the `StyleSheet` API: